-NIPSA, Northern Irelands largest trade union, did have a strong reputation as a democratic union but the recent actions of NIPSA ruling body, the General Council, has deeply damaged that reputation.
+NIPSA, Northern Irelands largest trade union, did have a strong reputation as a democratic union but the recent actions of NIPSA ruling body, the General Council, have deeply damaged that reputation.
 Their behaviour has exposed a massive gap between union democracy in theory and the actual practical experience of members.

 Like many unions, NIPSA was forced to postpone its Annual Delegate Conference 2020 following the outbreak of the Covid-19 pandemic.
 In the absence of Conference the union began a direct ballot of its 160+ Branches who elect the Officers of the union, President, Vice-president, Treasurer and various Committees.